Long-Term Concussion Effects, Treatment & More

 While we can’t speak to the experience you’ll have elsewhere, we can tell you about treatment and recovery at Cognitive FX.

 Before you schedule, we’ll talk to you about your experience and schedule treatment if we think you’re a good fit for the program.
-We collect medical history, symptoms, and other pertinent information prior to your arrival at the clinic for a 1-week intensive treatment.
+We collect medical history, symptoms, and other pertinent information prior to your arrival at the clinic for one or two weeks of intense treatment.

 The week begins with a functional Neurocognitive MRI (fNCI).
-This scan identifies the areas of your brain that were most impacted by mild head injury. fNCI shows how well your brain is communicating based on neurovascular coupling (NVC).
-Neurovascular coupling is the connection between the neurons and the blood vessels that bring them oxygen.
-Irregularities in NVC can indicate brain damage caused by a mild traumatic brain injury.
-With an fNCI scan, CFX doctors can customize treatment to target the specific areas of your brain that were most impacted by your injury.
+This scan, which examines 56 brain regions and the communication between them, identifies the areas of your brain that were most impacted by mild head injury. fNCI shows how well your brain is communicating based on neurovascular coupling (NVC).
+Neurovascular coupling is the connection between the neurons and the blood vessels that bring them oxygen and other resources.
+Irregularities in NVC after mild traumatic brain injury causes alterations in brain function which concussion patients experience as symptoms.
+With an fNCI scan, the doctors at Cognitive FX can customize treatment to target the specific areas of your brain that were most impacted by your injury.

 One patient, Lynette, decided to get an fNCI scan to learn if she had PCS and what she could do about it.
 “At that point, I became incredibly emotional, because for the first time in my life, I realized that I had some hope.
 I thought I was going to have to live the rest of my life with a foggy brain and a massive headache all the time.”

-After the initial scan, we tailor your therapy schedule to improve your specific symptoms.
-Treatment of post-concussion syndrome involves various multidisciplinary therapies, including vision therapy, occupational therapy, cognitive therapy, neuromuscular therapy, sensory-motor therapy, and psychotherapy.
+After the initial scan, we tailor your treatment plan to address your specific symptoms.
+Treatment of post-concussion syndrome involves various multidisciplinary therapies, including vision therapy, occupational therapy, cognitive therapy, neuromuscular therapy, sensorimotor therapy, neurointegration therapy, and psychotherapy.

-For the next week, each patient then starts treatment at 8 a.m. and ends at 6 p.m. with a few breaks and lunch scheduled between the various therapies.
+Each patient then starts treatment at 8 a.m. and ends at 6 p.m., with a few breaks and lunch scheduled between the various therapies.
 The process is intense, but effective.

 Exercise is a key part of the concussion treatment and recovery process.
-During a week at Cognitive FX, patients complete cardio exercise and interval-style training.
-Many patients are scared to exercise if exercise has made their symptoms worse in the past.
-But workouts are a critical part of recovery — exercise increases blood flow, which means your brain gets the nutrients it needs during therapy.
+During treatment at Cognitive FX, patients complete cardio exercise and interval-style training.
+Many patients are scared to exercise if physical therapy has made their symptoms worse in the past.
+But workouts are a critical part of recovery — exercise improves blood flow in the brain and releases a cascade of helpful neurochemicals, which means your brain gets better results from therapy.

 Exercise also decreases sympathetic nervous system over-activation, a condition responsible for many symptoms of PCS.
-Exercise can also improve dizziness, nausea, headaches, and balance and coordination issues.
+Exercise can also improve dizziness, nausea, headaches, and issues with balance and coordination.
 Our therapists know how to guide patients’ exercise without pushing them too hard.
 It isn’t easy, but the outcome is worth it.

-This patient’s story is a great example of the healing anyone can find with the right treatment.
+This patient’s story is a great example of the healing anyone can find with the right medical care.
 As long as you don’t have any structural damage to the brain (e.g., stroke, major issues from a TBI), you can get better.
+(Patients who suffered brain damage from a severe TBI can recover, but their outcomes are more dependent on which brain regions were injured and how well we can ‘route around’ those areas.
+Click here to learn more about recovery from a severe TBI.)

-In addition to neuromuscular therapy, patients complete sensory motor therapy and occupational therapy.
+In addition to neuromuscular therapy, patients complete neurointegration therapy, sensorimotor therapy, and occupational therapy.
 With these therapies, a patient completes exercises designed to target and improve specific areas of the brain.
 Although these are physical exercises, they improve the four main categories of symptoms: physical, emotional, mental, and sleep.

 For example, you might find yourself balancing on one leg and touching numbers as they light up on a board, an exercise that helps with vision and balance.
 Later in the week, you might balance on the flat side of a Bosu ball while playing throw and catch with a trainer, all while solving cognitive puzzles.
 The patient we mentioned earlier, Sam Gray, loved how it addressed his needs: